 Each wedding is unique, and the landscape and architecture help each couple put their vision of their ideal wedding day, from traditional to contemporary, into focus.
 The beauty of this American historic jewel provides a welcoming atmosphere for their friends and families.

 Decatur House is incredibly versatile, with three unique indoor and outdoor spaces.
 This flawlessly restored historic residence, operated by the White House Historical Association in co-stewardship with the National Trust for Historic Preservation, is sprinkled with opulent details, from the glittering 19th-century Parisian chandeliers to the inlaid parquet hardwood floors and hand-painted ceilings.
-Couples become a part of a rich history of entertaining when they choose Decatur House as their wedding venue.

 Brad and Lily envisioned their cocktail hour in the Historic Parlor, tented dinner in the gorgeous courtyard surrounded by seasonal greenery, and flowers and reception in the carriage house.
 The flow of their wedding day was incredibly seamless and every detail was perfect, thanks to wedding planner EVOKE and Decatur House Preferred Vendor Occasions Caterers.
 Brad and Lily were beyond thrilled with every aspect of their wedding day and couldn’t be more grateful to Decatur House and their staff.